Vinesma/.dotfiles/install/README.md

 ### pywal has no support for dunst

 For pywal to work with dunst, copy the template file in `dunst/colors-dunst` to `~/.config/wal/templates/`.
 Edit the template accordingly and then run `wal-scale` with a path to your desired wallpaper in a terminal.
+I have provided scripts to help with this.